monarchjhaveri/jet-api/README.md

 This project contains an API Client for Jet.com's API.
 You can include it in another project by using npm.

+#Installation

+Step 1: Install Node v4.1.2 from https://nodejs.org/en/

+Step 2: Install NPM if it hasn't already been installed.

+Step 3: Run `npm install` from the root directory of this project.

-You can include a local repository in your package.json [ like this. ][1]
+P.S.: You can include a local repository in your package.json [ like this. ][1]

+#Integration Test Setup:

 Currently, the best way to test the library is by debugging while running `npm run integration-test`

-#Integration Test Setup:

 Create a .env file in the root directory of this project.
 The file has been gitignored already.
 The contents should be as follows: